RaspiColas/Inky-Forecast/README.md

 Written by N.Mercouroff
 19/Feb/19

-Repository for inky_forecast project, including python programs for fetching weather and forecast info on Open Weather server, and tide info on horaire-mareee.fr web servers, and for displaying the information on an Inky screen connected to a Raspberry Pi Zero
+Repository for inky_forecast project, including python programs for fetching weather and forecast info on Open Weather server, and tide info on horaire-maree.fr web servers, and for displaying the information on an Inky screen connected to a Raspberry Pi Zero

 USAGE:
 -----